Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Introduction

 We contribute to this literature by reevaluating the results of \cite{nunn2011}, \cite{bustos2016agricultural} and \cite{acharya2016political} while accounting for measurement error in the main explanatory variable.
-In particular, we find that the effect of agricultural productivity on economic outcomes might be smaller than previously reported.
+When we relax the assumption of no measurement error, the implied magnitudes of agricultural productivity effects can change dramatically, implying that much of what we think we know about the magnitude of these effects is far more uncertain than previously recognized.

 Concerning its theoretical contribution, our work is inserted in the literature about identifying treatment effect parameters with measurement error.
 As illustrated by \cite{Schennach2016} and \cite{Hu2017}, this literature is vast and growing.
-The closest paper to ours was written by \cite{Lubotsky2006}.
+The closest paper to ours is \cite{Lubotsky2006}.
 While we derive an identified set that contains the true target parameter, they propose a single estimand that minimizes bias.
 Moreover, they impose that the measurement error terms are uncorrelated with the true variable of interest, while we impose no restriction on this correlation.
 This extra flexibility is particularly important in our empirical application because measurement error terms must be correlated with the true variable of interest when the latter is bounded, as is the case with crop productivity.